Cloud-Code-Innovate/ORCCareerSiteVanityUrl/configure-oci-apigw-fn/OCI-apigw-fn.md

     })
     ```

-9. Update the baseurl with your HCM instance url and sample url with your API Gateway URL we copied in *Step 1*.
+9. Update the baseurl with your ORC url and sample url with your API Gateway URL we copied in *Step 1*.

     ![](images/fn-baseurl.png ".")
     ![](images/fn-api.png ".")